WELCOME TO LOCHLEA DISTILLERY

 At Lochlea, our independently-owned distillery has been quietly producing, casking, and maturing our spirit over the last few years, patiently waiting to share the fruits of our labour with the world.

 Initially led by the experience and expertise of distillery manager Malcolm Rennie, and now under the management of ex-Laphroaig Distillery Manager John Campbell.
 Having built up one of the top ten Scotch brands in the world over the past 27 years, John brings a wealth of knowledge and a burning ambition to help Lochlea fulfil its potential.

-Love, care and attention from field to cask has been paramount in creating Malcolm's masterpiece.
+Love, care and attention from field to cask has been paramount in creating this whisky.
 The family-run farm grows and harvests their own barley with draff used to feed local cattle.
 The water is raised from aquifers in the limestone deep below the steading.

 Our unique process at each stage of production creates a spirit character defined by the design of the plant, the carefully selected raw materials, and the skill of our team.